legendu-net/docker-jupyterhub-ds/readme.md

 JupyterHub for Data Science.
 **This is the recommended Docker image to use if you want to do data science related work in JupyterLab/Jupyter Notebook.**
+Note: Python packages in this version are managed using pip.
+If you prefer managing Python packages using conda, please use the conda3 branch instead.

 ## Detailed Information